InnovatingAI/AutoMind/README.md

 bash scripts/run_mle_bench.sh
 ```

-This script will build the Docker image as well as container for AutoMind and run the agent on the MLE-Bench dataset.
-The results will be saved in the `mle-bench/logs` directory.
+This script will build both the Docker image and container for AutoMind, then run the agent on the MLE-Bench dataset.
+The results will be saved in the mle-bench/logs directory.

 ## 🌻Acknowledgement